japila-books/spark-sql-internals/docs/execution-planning-strategies/JoinSelection.md

   onlyLookingAtHint: Boolean): Option[Seq[ShuffledHashJoinExec]]
 ```

-`createShuffleHashJoin` [determines the BuildSide for a ShuffleHashJoinExec](#getShuffleHashJoinBuildSide) and, if successful, creates a [ShuffledHashJoinExec](../physical-operators/ShuffledHashJoinExec.md).
+`createShuffleHashJoin` tries to [determine the BuildSide for a ShuffleHashJoinExec](#getShuffleHashJoinBuildSide) and, if successful, creates a [ShuffledHashJoinExec](../physical-operators/ShuffledHashJoinExec.md).

 ## <span id="createSortMergeJoin"> Creating SortMergeJoinExec